Delta-matroids whose twist polynomials are monomials

 \textbf{Acknowledgements}\\

 The author would like to thank Leon Lozinskiy for helpful discussions and computational work, and Sergei Chmutov for valuable feedback on the paper and guidance throughout the project.
+The author is also thankful to the anonymous referees, whose useful comments helped improve the paper.
 This work has been done as a part of the undergraduate research program “Knots and Graphs” at the Ohio State University, during the summer of 2022.
 The author is grateful to the OSU Honors Program Research Fund for financial support.\\

 \textbf{References}\\

 \begin{hangparas}{1.5em}{1} [1] J. E. Bonin, C. Chun and S. D. Noble, Delta-matroids as subsystems of sequences of Higgs lifts, \textit{Adv. in Appl.
 Math}. \textbf{126} (2021) 101910.\\ \end{hangparas}